 Fill out the brief form below for access to the free report.

-Who are the Uighurs and what is happening to them?
+Who are the Uyghur and what is happening to them?

-The Uighurs, a Turkic minority group concentrated largely in China’s northwestern Xinjiang autonomous region, embraced Islam about a thousand years ago.
-Since the Communist Party of China took power in 1949, tensions between ethnic Han Chinese and the Uighurs have increased.
-The government wrongfully associates the Uighur people with terrorism and religious extremism.
+The Uyghur, a Turkic minority group concentrated largely in China’s northwestern Xinjiang autonomous region, embraced Islam about a thousand years ago.
+Since the Communist Party of China took power in 1949, tensions between ethnic Han Chinese and the Uyghurs have increased.
+The government wrongfully associates the Uyghur people with terrorism and religious extremism.

 For those outside of the camps, life is not easy.
 Often, people are arrested simply for asking if their food is halal, posting Quranic verses on social media platforms, or visiting family in other countries—government officials wrongfully believe these family members are affiliated with terrorist groups.

 The Chinese government views any religion not under its control as an ideological threat to its power, prompting severe crackdowns.

 Why is China’s policy toward ethnic minority groups of concern?

 China’s recent actions toward ethnic minority groups are severely concerning as they meet the criteria for genocide as defined by Article 2 of the United Nations’ Convention on the Prevention and Punishment of the Crime of Genocide (1948):

 “In the present Convention, genocide means any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such: